Sectona Privileged Access Management (PAM) system provides inbuilt multi-factor authentication known as Sectona Multifactor Authentication.

-Mention list of valid success and failed criteria messages to validate your API response in Success Criteria and Failed Criteria fields.
+Mention a list of valid success and failed criteria messages to validate your API response in the Success Criteria and Failed Criteria fields.

 Provide username and password/key to authenticate to REST API as required by your provider in the Username and Password field.

 Enable the Network Proxy field to add the desired network proxy.
 This is required when your Sectona Web Access component needs to communicate over the internet with Jira Cloud.
-For more information configuring Network proxy section Setting up a network proxy.
+For more information, configure the Network proxy section Setting up a network proxy.

 Enable the Active checkbox and click on Save to activate the configuration.

-To reach the MFA Service you need to follow certain steps:
+To reach the MFA Service, you need to follow specific steps:

 Select Configuration from the navigation bar.